 Are there any areas of income that are exempt from taxation in New Zealand?
 If so, please provide a general definition of these areas.

 Non-monetary benefits provided by the employer to the employee for services rendered are generally not taxable in the hands of the employee.
 However, these benefits are usually subject to FBT which is payable by the employer.
 Such non-monetary benefits include a company car, interest-free or low interest loans, discounted goods and services, free or subsidized travel for recreational leave and contributions to an overseas superannuation scheme, and so on.
 Discounted shares or share options packages do not fall within the FBT regime.
 Discounted shares granted or vested and share options exercised, while resident in New Zealand are taxable in the hands of the employee.

-With effect from 1 April 2017 employers providing employee share benefits will have additional obligations.
-Employers will be able to opt to apply the PAYE rules rather than individuals having to pay tax in their income tax returns.
-Regardless of whether employers opt into the new rules or not, from 1 April 2017 there will be a requirement to provide information on the value of employee share benefits to the IRD.
+From 1 April 2017, employers providing employee share benefits have additional obligations.
+Employers can opt to apply the PAYE rules rather than individuals having to pay tax in their income tax returns.
+Regardless of whether employers opt into the new rules or not, there is a requirement to provide information on the value of employee share benefits to the IRD.